FDio/csit/docs/report/introduction/methodology_plrsearch.rst

 only change it when the output of the simpler algorithm is not stable or useful enough.

-This document is focused on algorithms related to packet loss count only.
+This document is focused on algorithms related to packet loss ratio only.
 No latency (or other information) is taken into account.
 For simplicity, only one type of measurement is considered: dynamically computed offered load, constant within trial measurement of predetermined trial duration.

+The following algorithm makes an assumption that packet traffic generator detects duplicate packets on receive detection, and reports this as an error.

-The main idea of the search apgorithm is to iterate trial measurements, using `Bayesian inference`_ to compute both the current estimate of "the throughput" and the next offered load to measure at.
+The main idea of the search algorithm is to iterate trial measurements, using `Bayesian inference`_ to compute both the current estimate of "the throughput" and the next offered load to measure at.
 The computations are done in parallel with the trial measurements.

-The following algorithm makes an assumption that packet traffic generator detects duplicate packets on receive detection, and reports this as an error.
+This means the result of measurement "n" come as an (additional) input to the computation running in parallel with measurement "n+1", and the outputs of the computation are used for determining the offered load for measurement "n+2".

+Other schemes are possible, aimed to increase the number of measurements (by decreasing their duration), which would have even higher number of measurements run, before a result of a measurement affects offered load.

 Poisson distribution
 ````````````````````